 Be first to read Cabinet records

-On 1 January each year, the National Archives releases the Cabinet records as they reach the open period.
+On 1 January each year, the National Archives releases Cabinet records that have reached the open period.

 - a historical overview of the major issues for each year

 - lists of Cabinet members and key political figures

 - details of the submissions, decisions and related records.

 Many of the records have been digitised, so you can view them online in our collection database, RecordSearch.

 We also hold hard copy indexes to the Cabinet records in the Canberra reading room.

 In 2019, Cabinet notebooks created in 1984, 1985 and 1986 reached the open access period.